mbtomori/portfolio-template/README.md

 ```

 #### Update your site logo
+Consider using a tool like [favicon.io](https://favicon.io) to create or generate your icon.
+Replace the following files in the `public/` directory with your versions of the same image.
+- public/favicon.ico
+- public/logo192.png (192 x 192 pixels)
+- public/logo512.png (512 x 512 pixels)

+### Add content
+#### Content changes
+- The `src/data/` directory contains a subdirectory for each page.
+Component data is stored in each file.
+- Each page has instructions for how to update, add, and remove content as well as design considerations.
+- Data is usually stored in a TypeScript object or in an array of TypeScript objects.
+Replace the template data
-Replace `favicon.ico` with your desired logo in a .ico format.
+with your own content in each file.

-### Add images
-All images should be stored in `public/images/`.
+- Images should be added to the `public/images/` directory.
+Update the file paths (stored as strings) to the relevant object.
-Company logos can be separated into the `public/images/logos` directory.
+- Company logos can be separated into the `public/images/logos` directory.
+- Icons can be found on [Fontawesome](https://fontawesome.com/search).

+#### More advanced changes
+To change an object's properties, edit the corresponding model in the `src/models/` directory.
+To remove a component from a page, remove it from relevant page or component in `src/pages/`.

 ### Update the theme
 This site uses Bootswatch's Minty theme.
 Change the theme by replacing `minty` with your desired theme name.